-This course provides a hands-on introduction to computer concepts and computer literacy.
-Students learn fundamental skills of computer hardware; identify and develop software application, Internet, and networking skills.
-Students will generate computer input and output using MS Word and Excel; identify and describe the importance of technology in the world we live in, and learn how to purchase or update computers.
-This course is designed for students who have no prior experience with computer concepts.
+This course provides a hands-on introduction to computer concepts.
+Students will learn the fundamentals of computer hardware and software, file management, and web navigation.
+Students will also get an introduction to the Windows Operating system as well as Microsoft Office.
+Overall, students will attain computer literacy and comprehend the importance of technology in today's world to be able to purchase or update computers in an appropriate setting.
+This course is designed for students who have no prior experience with computers.
 Lecture & lab.
-Optional pass/ no pass grade.
+Optional pass/no pass grade.
 Transferable to CSU.

-COMPUTER BUSINESS APPLICATIONS G149 - 2 Units Outlook
+COMPUTER BUSINESS APPLICATIONS G149 - 2 Units Microsoft Outlook